thallard/cub3d/README.md

 ```sh
 ./cub3d map.cub
 ```
-If you want to have a screenshot of the first frame, use this suffix :
+If you want to have a screenshot of the first frame, use this flag :
 ```sh
 ./cub3d map.cub --save
 ```